TommieTKY/pet_artworks_platform/README.md

 Built with ASP.NET Core, the platform provides comprehensive management tools for different domains.
 **ArtGallery** allows guests to explore artworks, artists, and exhibitions, while registered users can manage gallery content.
 **PawPals** enables admins to oversee members and their pets, facilitating connections and CRUD operations.
+Guests can preview the platform existing pet list for details.
+Registerd user have access to create a new member and multiple pets while add owners for their pets.
 Both applications utilize Entity Framework and MVC architecture for a seamless and user-friendly experience.

 The core connection between ArtGallery and PawPals is **pet-related artwork**.
 Users can explore artworks featuring pets and access detailed pet information associated with each piece.
 Registered users can also add or remove artworks directly from a pet's detail page, enhancing the interactive experience between art and pet communities.